 What is Hallmark Gold?

-- Purity in karat and fineness (916, 875, etc.)
+- Purity in carat and fineness (corresponding to given caratage KT):

 What is KDM Gold?

-Solder is an alloy of gold and any other metal.
-Earlier, a combination of Gold and Copper, i.e., 60% gold and 40% copper, was used as Solder.
-For a very long time, it was used in crafting gold jewelleries as the alloy was strong and easy to prepare.
-But the drawback of the Solder was that its purity was only 60%.
+Before getting into the details about KDM Gold, one should know about the making of gold jewellery.
+To make delicate jewellery, gold needs to be combined with two or more metals which is done with the help of a filler metal and this process is called soldering.
+For a very long time, a combination of Gold and Copper (60% gold and 40% copper) was used in making gold jewellery.
+However, the drawback of using this combination was that the final purity was only 60%.
 This implies that gold jewellery soldered with this alloy when melted will give you purity of less than 22 karat.
-This is the reason why your old jewelleries had 22/20 marking, where 22 karat represents the purity of gold used and 20 karat represents the melting purity.
+This is the reason why your old jewellery had 22/20 marking, where 22 karat represents the purity of gold used and 20 karat represents the melting purity.

 Also Read : Know How Jewellers Quote Gold Jewellery Rates